forestgrape/coronavirus/index.md

 ## Proposal of a Dry Form Transmission Model for the Betacoronavirus

+### Note
+If the page is not shown correctly watch on https://github.com/forestgrape/coronavirus/blob/master/index.md

 ### Recent Updates
 - 26.3.20:  Public Advice
 - 25./26.3.20:  Aerosol and particle inhalation into the lung (more updates on the way)